shalini-ds/OBJECT-DETECTION-USING-ImageAI/README.md

 --------------------------------------------------------------------------------------------

-## Output on the Validation Set from the [output Images Folder](https://github.com/shalini-ds/OBJECT-DETECTION-USING-ImageAI/tree/Shalini/Output-images)
+## Output on the Validation Set from the [Output Images Folder](https://github.com/shalini-ds/OBJECT-DETECTION-USING-ImageAI/tree/Shalini/Output-images)
 * The format on the bounding boxes is (label, confidence)
 <table border="0">
   <tr>